 Humpback whales are known for their long migrations from polar and temperate feeding grounds to tropical breeding grounds.
 Around the world, humpback whale breeding grounds are generally found in waters less than 200 meters (600 feet) deep and latitudes of less than 25 degrees.
 However, recent research suggests that a narrow, warm water temperature range (21-28 degrees C) may be the most universal characteristic of these areas.
 Humpback whale breeding areas rarely offer whales much in the way of food.
 The primary preoccupation of most humpbacks in the winter time is reproduction.
 The stores of fat, packed on during the feeding season are used by late pregnant females give birth, nurse and bond with their calves.
 Adult males compete physically with each other in what is known as “competitive” or “rowdy” groups.
 The victors of these battles are thought to mate with mature females, but this has yet to be observed.
 Males are also the only humpback whales that produce long, stereotypical vocalizations known as song.
 The role of whale song in the mating system is still poorly understood.
 How this behavior is learned and what kind of information it communicates is still unknown.

-Humpback whales are listed on the Endangered Species List in the United States, and also protected by the Marine Mammal Protection Act.
+Humpback whales on the US East Coast were once listed on the Endangered Species List in the United States, and are still protected by the Marine Mammal Protection Act.
 Since the moratorium on commercial whaling, many humpback whale populations across the world have shown evidence of increase.
 This species is no longer considered at risk of extinction on a world scale.
 However, humpbacks and other whale species are still impacted by other human activities, such as fishing and ship traffic.
 The specific status of humpback whale recovery in the North Atlantic Ocean and elsewhere is still being evaluated.